keltia/octopress/source/_posts/2014-09-25-first-day-in-sofia.md

 title: "First day in Sofia"
 date: 2014-09-25 23:44:42 +0300
 comments: true
-categories: freebsd devsummit sofia eurobsdcon
+categories: freebsd devsummit sofia eurobsdcon english
 ---

 So today was the first day of the [EuroBSDCOn 2014](http://2014.eurobsdcon.org/) conference, traditionally starting by two days of [FreeBSD](http://www.freebsd.org/) devsummit, a meeting of FreeBSD developers, talking about various topics and thinking about FreeBSD's future.